den-materials/ng-firebase/readme.md

 ### Conclusion

 If your data model is fairly simple Firebase can be a great solution.
-It lets you focus on the front end interactions
+It lets you focus on the front end interactions instead.

 Let's take a look at this demo [Chat Room App](https://firechat.firebaseapp.com/) to see how it can allow us to build real-time applications.